longturn/freeciv21/docs/Manuals/client-manual.rst

 :guilabel:`Active Diplomacy`.
 This is how you access the :guilabel:`Diplomacy` component of the :guilabel:`Nations and Diplomacy View`.

-Let us talk about the buttons from right to left as :guilabel:`Meet` takes the longest to describe. if you have any active treaty negotiations ocurring, you can click on the :guilabel:`Active Diplomacy` button to switch to that page.
-The :numref:`Nations and Diplomacy View Button` on the top function bar will pulse to give you a visual reminder that there are open meetings to attend to.
+Let us talk about the buttons from right to left as :guilabel:`Meet` takes the longest to describe.
+If you have any active treaty negotiations ocurring, you can click on the :guilabel:`Active Diplomacy` button to switch to that page.
+The :numref:`Nations and Diplomacy View Button` on the top function bar will change to a flag icon with a red dot to give you a visual reminder that there are open meetings to attend to.

 Depending on the command line level you have in the game (default is ``hack`` for single player games), you may be able to change a player from an AI to a human after a game has started to allow a human player to come